2019 Calgary Stampede Cutting Horse Competition

 All entries will be completed online.
 Entries made by telephone, email or fax will not be accepted.
 The completed entry form must be received in the Agriculture Entries Office by the listed date.
 All entries must be accompanied with copies of the NCHA membership cards of both owner and rider, as well as a copy of the registration papers for all registered horses, as per NCHA Standing Rules 2 and 3.
 Entries not complying with the requirements will be rejected.
 The entry charge portion of the fee will be allocated to prize money (GST not applicable).
 NO ENTRIES WILL BE ACCEPTED AFTER MONDAY, JUNE 10, 2019 AT 4:00 P.M.

-**Please upload a completed accreditation form with your entry.
+**Please send a completed accreditation form to firstname.lastname@example.org or fax to (403)410-4549.
 Be sure to purchase the corresponding number of passes you require when you enter online.
 Each horse will receive a parking pass for Infield parking, no form is necessary.
 However, due to limited space we ask that you travel together as much as possible.

 TO SUBMIT YOUR ENTRY please click the following link: https://calgarytenday.fairmanager.com